-The Journal Allocation Tool allows you to run allocations on journal lines.
-You can allocate journal lines based on a G/L Account, Dimension combinations, split by percentages or using fixed amounts.
+The Journal Allocation Tool allows you to run allocations on journal lines and on document lines.
+You can allocate lines by G/L Accounts or Dimension combinations, split by percentages or using fixed amounts.

-Multiple allocations can be setup ahead of time, each with a unique Allocation Code, so that the users will simply select the Allocation Code they want to use for their journal, and let the Journal Allocation Tool do the rest.
+Multiple allocations can be setup ahead of time, each with a unique Allocation Code, so that the users will simply select the Allocation Code they want to use for their journal or document, and let the Journal Allocation Tool do the rest.

 The first step is to define the allocations using the ‘Allocation Setup Worksheet’ page:

 A unique code for each allocation.
-This allows you to setup different allocations ahead of time, then from the journal, simply select which allocation you want to use on the selected journal lines.
+This allows you to setup different allocations ahead of time, then from the journal or document, simply select which allocation you want to use on the selected lines.
 In the example above, four different allocations have been defined.

 Account Type / No., Bal.
 Account Type / No., Currency Code, Amount:

-If these fields are populated on the Allocation Setup Worksheet, they will replace the corresponding fields on the new journal lines that will be created by the allocation.
-If the field is left blank in the Allocation Setup Worksheet, the Journal Allocation Tool will keep the value from the original journal line.
+If these fields are populated on the Allocation Setup Worksheet, they will replace the corresponding fields on the new lines that will be created by the allocation.
+If the field is left blank in the Allocation Setup Worksheet, the Journal Allocation Tool will keep the value from the original line.
 In the case of the Amount field, leaving these all zero will allow you to use an Allocation % instead of a fixed Amount.
+On Purchase document lines, the Amount replaces the “Direct Unit Cost”, and on Sales document lines, the Amount replaces the “Unit Price”.

 Copy Dims from Original Line:

-If this field is set to Yes, the Journal Allocation Tool will copy the dimensions from the original journal line, to all new journal lines created by the allocation.
+If this field is set to Yes, the Journal Allocation Tool will copy the dimensions from the original line, to all new lines created by the allocation.

 If this field is set to No, the Journal Allocation Tool will copy the dimensions from the Allocation Setup Worksheet line, if any have been defined.